• Skip to primary navigation

 By Lauren | Updated: Jun 10, 2024 | Published: Feb 10, 2022 | Leave a Comment

-Jump to Recipe Print Recipe
+Jump to Recipe

 These Cinnamon Pinwheel Cookies are made with a simple sugar cookie dough rolled out, filled with cinnamon and sugar, and sliced to resemble cinnamon buns or rolls.
-They are simple and delicious and so good you can eat a dozen in one sitting.
+They are simple and delicious, and so good you can eat a dozen in one sitting.

 A black plate on a wooden background filled with cinnamon pinwheel cookies with green boxwood leaves around the plate.

 They are an easy but festive take on sugar cookies that can be made year-round.
 They are also a great cookie to get kids involved in.
 Kids can help roll out the dough and sprinkle the cinnamon and sugar.
+I use a similar dough for Cut Out Sugar Cookies.

-A couple of my other favorite simple sugar cookies are Gooey Sugar Cookies, which are made with a drop cookie dough and Vanilla Bean Cookies, which are made with real vanilla bean for the best intense vanilla flavor, almost like vanilla bean ice cream.
+A couple of my other favorite simple sugar cookies are Gooey Sugar Cookies, which are made with a drop cookie dough, and Vanilla Bean Cookies, which are made with real vanilla bean for the best intense vanilla flavor, almost like vanilla bean ice cream.

 Jump to: